We need your feedback! In order to make AVPro even better, we want to hear from you!

 Bullet Train HDMI Cables offer professional integrators an extremely stable solution for HDMI infrastructure.
 So, when our engineers went to work on creating an ultra-long HDMI cable that still had the stability of our shortest cable, they knew there would be some challenges—sending signals that distance can cause major problems.
 Many HDMI manufacturers have cables these lengths, and they may pass a low bandwidth audio/video signal, but what about the other communication paths inside an HDMI head?

 HDMI has 19 individual communication pathways; Bullet Train made sure that each of these signals would remain intact even at the greatest distances.
-So that means control, audio return channel, timing, metadata can all travel along the entire length unimpeded.
+So that means control, timing, and metadata can all travel along the entire length unimpeded.
 Using this stable solution will minimize the problems you see with video drop out, fuzzy or pixelated picture, and HDCP issues.
 All while maximizing your image quality with 4K60 (4:4:4) signals that are completely uncompressed, carrying Dolby Vision and HDR 10+ metadata from the source to the display.

 When you need to go the distance, choose Bullet Train AOC's new lengths, and go even longer than before!